qgis/QGIS-Documentation/docs/training_manual/rasters/terrain_analysis.rst

 ----------------------------------------------------------------------

-As you can see from the image above, the combined analysis has left us with many, very small areas where the conditions are met.
+As you can see from the image above, the combined analysis has left us with many, very small areas where the conditions are met (in white).
 But these aren't really useful for our analysis, since they are too small to build anything on.
 Let us get rid of all these tiny unusable areas.